 This free event is worth the drive, and has become a tradition for our family.
 We love Christmas Street in Taylorsville.
 There is a Christmas Street in Sugarhouse, too, that is worth visiting, as well.

 Take I-215 West toward the SLC airport.
 Exit on Redwood Road and head north.
 Turn left on 5400 South.
 Turn right on 3200 W. Take 1st left onto Royalwood Dr. Drive a few blocks and you will see Christmas Street — there will be a million cars and a million lights.
-Christmas Street in Taylorsville is approximately 3300 W Royalwood Dr.
+Christmas Street in Taylorsville starts at approximately 3300 W Royalwood Dr. The actual Christmas Street is 3325 W in Taylorsville.